funatsufumiya/odin-libui/README.md

 Forked from [v-libui](https://github.com/funatsufumiya/v-libui)

 Dynamic libraries are already placed in this repo.
 These were prebuilt from [libui-ng/libui-ng](https://github.com/libui-ng/libui-ng).
+(So if you need other architecture/platform versions, please build and replace it by yourself.)

 ## Examples (how to build and run)